code-423n4/2023-03-aragon/README.md

 - Starts February 23, 2023 20:00 UTC
 - Ends March 03, 2023 20:00 UTC

+## Automated Findings / Publicly Known Issues

+Automated findings output for the contest can be found [here](add link to report) within an hour of contest opening.

+*Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

 ## Overview

 The [Aragon](https://aragon.org) OSx is a DAO framework enabling users to create, manage, and customize DAOs.